 Description of Data: The general trend of graduates' advice shows that a large majority of graduates find the college deficient in many aspects and advice to bring about changes in them.
-The majority of the graduates' advice the college to improve the management system of the college while some of them feel that the college is managed well.
-Out of 46 responding graduates, 7 graduates want improvement in the management system; however, only 6 graduates termed the management system of college as good.
-The number of graduates termed the management system as good is closely followed by the number of graduates advising to run the technical academic programs for students.
-That is, 6 students advised the college to operate technical academic programs to increase the marketability of graduates' skills.
-Similarly, a small number of graduates advised the college to focus on career counselling programs.
-Only 3 graduates advised the college to run such programs.
+A large number of the graduates' advice the college to improve the management system of the college while a small number of them feel that the college is managed well.
+Out of 68 responding graduates, 20 graduates want improvement in the management system; however, only 5 graduates termed the management system of college as good.
+The number of graduates advising to improve the college management system is closely followed by the number of graduates advising to focus on career counseling for students.
+That is, 18 students advised the college to operate career counseling programs to increase the marketability of graduates' skills.
+Similarly, a significant number of graduates advised the college to run technical academic programs. some 10 graduates advised the college to run such programs.
 Some 4 graduates also advised the college to conduct research activities and seminars on relevant issues.
-Similarly, 1 graduate advised the college to improve the quality of student-teacher interaction, 2 graduates advised to improve ECA programs, and significant number of graduates i.e. 26 declined to provide any advice to the college (see Table 3).
+Similarly, 4 graduates advised the college to improve the quality of student-teacher interaction, 3 graduates advised to improve ECA programs, and 4 graduates declined to provide any advice to the college (see Table 3).

-Table (8)Suggestion response of Graduates
+Table 7Suggestion response of Graduates

-Conduct research and seminar 1
+Conduct research and seminar 4

-Focus on career counseling 3
+Focus on career counseling 18

-Good management 6
+Good management 5

-Improve ECA programs 2
+Improve ECA programs 3

-Improve student-teacher interaction 1
+Improve student-teacher interaction 4

-Improve management system 7
+Improve management system 20

-Run technical academic programs 6
+Run technical academic programs 10

-No comment 26
+No comment 11

-Inferences: It is clear to see that a large majority of graduates are some way unhappy with the college and its systems.
-Utmost graduates demand the systemic reformation of the college, they might have encountered some problems in those specific areas.
+Inferences: It is clear to see that a large majority of graduates (20) are some way unhappy with the college and its systems.
+When about one-third of all graduates demand the systemic reformation of the college, they might have encountered some problems in those specific areas.
 The most frequently connected branches of the college besides classrooms are the front offices and other areas.
 The foremost front offices include Reception, Accounts Section, Exam Section, ECA Section, Coordinator and Director's offices, and Canteen.
 Most probably, these branches of the college may have a deficiency of some sort and the college needs to address them.
-The second-largest number of graduates' (6) demands for career counseling may be triggered by their difficulty to get a suitable job after graduation.
+The second-largest number of graduates' (18) demands for career counseling may be triggered by their difficulty to get a suitable job after graduation.
 This probable experience of graduated may be connected with the feelings of the third major category of graduates advising to operate technical academic programs at the college.
 Probably being in a state of joblessness or being dissatisfied with their academic degree, they may have advised the college to run such programs.
 In short, the college may have improved many systemic, academic, and co-curricular aspects to earning the satisfaction of future graduates.